e-celik/cs15l-lab-reports/lab1.md

 ecelik@EkinLaptop:~/lecture1$ pwd
 /home/ecelik/lecture1
 ```
 The 'cat' command seems to expect only a blank argument or a file argument.
 Providing it a directory causes a fail, as shown here.
+ERROR

 **File Argument**
 ```